 Also, you might be entitled to compensation from more than one source.
 For example, if a faulty part on the truck or a negligent loading company contributed to the accident, more than one defendant may be liable for your damages.
 Your lawyer can assess accident reports and other collected evidence and determine which parties might be liable – and then act quickly to hold them accountable.

-Talk to an Accomplished Atlanta Truck Accident Lawyer
+Talk to an Accomplished Atlanta Truck Accident Attorney

 If you are injured in a tractor-trailer accident, you are immediately at a disadvantage.
 Most trucking companies and their insurers and independent adjusters are highly skilled in truck accident investigation and claims practice.
 Frequently, they will send "go" teams, including lawyers, to the scene of serious truck wrecks within hours of the event.
 You need staunch representation of your own.
 In fact, having a lawyer on your side is paramount to the success of your case.